 Casper, Wyoming's second largest city, is located along the North Platte River in the central part of the state.
-Many of the US westward migration trails passed through Casper, including the Oregon and California Trails.
+Many of the United States' westward migration trails passed through Casper, including the Oregon and California Trails.
 The captivating history of these trails is the focus of several Casper attractions.
-The North Platte River, as well as other Central Wyoming rivers and reservoirs, provide s opportunities for fishing, boating, rafting, and kayaking.
+The North Platte River, as well as other Central Wyoming rivers and reservoirs, provides opportunities for fishing, boating, rafting, and kayaking.

-More than a park or a recreation trail, the Platte River Parkway is an 11-mile string of outdoor enjoyment.
-Parts run right along the North Platte River, other sections or destinations are located a few blocks away.
-You can stroll, hike, or bike along the trail, taking in the local scenery.
-Along the Parkway you'll pass several small parks, Fort Casper Museum, Tate Pumphouse, White Water Park, and the huge North Platte River Park complex.
+More than a park or a recreation trail, the Platte River Trail System is an 11-mile string of outdoor enjoyment.
+Portions of the trails run right along the North Platte River, while other sections meader a few blocks away from the water.
+You can stroll, hike, or bike along the trail while taking in the local scenery.
+Along the Parkway you'll pass several small parks, the Fort Casper Museum, Tate Pumphouse, White Water Park, and the huge North Platte River Park complex.
 The Platte River Parkway Trail connects with the Casper Rail Trail and other city recreation trails.

 The Science Zone offers hands-on fun for small children, allowing them to play, explore, and build.
-At the Thoracic Park exhibit, they can learn about their heart and lungs, and the things that impact their health.
-The Engineering Zone provides the opportunity to build—and knock down—structures from building blocks and other materials.
+At the Thoracic Park exhibit, for example, they can learn about their heart and lungs, and the things that impact their health.
+The Engineering Zone provides the opportunity to build—and knock down—structures using building blocks and other materials.
 You can learn about animals in the Zone Zoo and play with bubbles at the Bubble Zone.